 Tardiness or early exit is disruptive to the class and not conducive to the learning environment.
 Late students may be required to wait to enter the classroom until a class break to avoid disruptions.
 Late students will not be admitted to class during an exam and the rules for absence will apply.
 If the student is tardy or absent, the student is responsible for any missed content and assignments.
 Any absence may require additional work to validate the student's understanding of the missed content.
 The faculty will counsel any student whenever classroom or clinical absences are affecting the grade.
-The program coordinator and the Dean of the RUCSONHS will be notified in writing by faculty of this situation.
+The program coordinator and the Dean of the Reinhardt University Cauble School of Nursing and Health Science (RUCSONHS) will be notified in writing by faculty of this situation.